 TPVs are made available for certain at-risk households in low-vacancy areas.
 TPVs provided under this set-aside are considered "replacement" TPVs and are not subject to the prohibition on re-issuance that applies to relocation TPVs.
 An owner is eligible to request assistance under this notice in the form of either project-based voucher (PBV) assistance or enhanced vouchers.
 The PHA selected to administer these vouchers must consent to both types of assistance.
 The HASA did consent to administer both PBV or enhanced vouchers if the property was determined ineligible for PBV.
 As HUD and the HASA have determined the property, Rio Concho Manor, to be eligible for PBV, the HASA will not cite policies below regarding the Enhanced Voucher program as it will not be in use.
-This section will further define regulatory requirements and HASA discretionary policies for the administration of the PBV program with Rio Concho Manor. consents to administer Project Based Voucher (PBV) assistance and to administer enhanced vouchers in the case that the HASA determines that it will be unable to enter into a PBV HAP contract because the project does not comply with PBV requirements.
+This section will further define regulatory requirements and HASA discretionary policies for the administration of the PBV program with Rio Concho Manor.

 TPVs under this type of assistance are available to families who are determined eligible under the HV program admission rules.
 The PHA will use the applicable low-income limits for income eligibility.
 The HASA will not redetermine whether the household meets the rent burden threshold for at-risk families; the HASA will relay on the owner's determination.
 The HASA elected to redetermine income for each potential household that met the "at-risk" category.
-The HASA may also use the owner's most recent family income examinations if the effective date of the income verification is no more than 12 months old and the PHA determines that the examination is acceptable after revieing a sample of 20 percent.
-Otherwise, the PHA will have to redetermine income.